ROCm/omnitrace/docs/how-to/sampling-call-stack.rst

 Sampling the call stack
 ****************************************************

-`Omnitrace <https://github.com/ROCm/omnitrace>`_  call-stack sampling can be activated with either a binary instrumented by the ``omnitrace`` executable or via the ``omnitrace-sample`` executable.
+`Omnitrace <https://github.com/ROCm/omnitrace>`_ call-stack sampling can be activated with either a binary instrumented by the ``omnitrace`` executable or by using via the ``omnitrace-sample`` executable.
-All of the commands below are effectively equivalent:
+All of the following commands are effectively equivalent:

-* Binary rewrite with only instrumentation necessary to start/stop sampling
+* Binary rewrite with only the instrumentation necessary to start and stop sampling

   .. code-block:: shell

      omnitrace-instrument -M sampling -o foo.inst -- foo omnitrace-run -- ./foo.inst

-* Runtime instrumentation with only instrumentation necessary to start/stop sampling
+* Runtime instrumentation with only the instrumentation necessary to start and stop sampling

   .. code-block:: shell